-Use your time wisely and finish your work before going home!!
+Use your time wisely and finish your work before going home!
 Teachers are available to help students with questions and assist students with their studies.
 Students have access to computers, textbooks, and other resources to assist them with school work and projects.
 Students MUST show up with work to complete.

 Sponsors: Adam Brown (Health & PE) & various subject-level teachers

-Chess & Strategic Games Club
+Board Games Club

 Do you like strategic games?
 Do you like planning and plotting your next move against your opponent?
 Try the Chess & Strategic Games Club!
 You don't have to know how to play- come and learn.
 Some of the other games we play include Stratego, RISK, and Magic.
 Bring your own game and teach us something new!

-College & Career Exploration Club
+College & Career Exploration Club (CPP)

 At Washington Irving Middle School, our College & Career Exploration Program’s mission is simple: We strive to expose students to a variety of speakers, opportunities, and activities associated with high school and post-secondary options in order to encourage life-long learning and success.

 Students attending the College Partnership Program can expect to participate in a variety of activities.
 Here are some of our favorite: guest speakers, visits to the FCPS Academy classrooms, CPP Day, and a college campus tour.

-Date/Location: Every Monday in room 119
+Date/Location: Every Monday in Room 139.

 Hip Hop Dance Club

-Knitting Together is a community service based club.
+Knit-A-Hat, Get-A-Hat is a community service based club.
 Students learn to knit hats that are then donated to children with cancer.
 We donate to the organization "Knots for Love".
 Students who attend this club are encouraged to attend regularly in order to learn the skills required to complete this project.
-Sponsor: Diane Gawalt (Librarian) Date/Location: This club will begin after Thanksgiving break.
-It will meet every other Tuesday in room 145
+In addition to a great way to socialize and help at the same time, students also get to knit a hat for themselves!